A Guide to Public Health CareersIndustries and Sectors That Attract Public Health Professionals

 Sometimes referred to as the basic science of public health, epidemiology brings together aspects of biostatistics and community health.
 Epidemiologists monitor the spread of diseases and work to understand their causes and develop solutions.
 To work in the field, individuals need to have a strong foundation in math and statistics in order to properly interpret data.
 In addition, they need to understand the complex factors – from socio-economic to educational – that can lead to public health threats and then use this knowledge to form an effective response.

 Epidemiologists are often employed by government agencies such as local health departments, the Department of Health and Human Services and the Centers for Disease Control and Prevention.
 However, they may also find jobs with international organizations or private companies such as pharmaceutical companies.
 Some epidemiologists work independently as consultants.
-The Bureau of Labor Statistics reports career options are projected to see job growth at 30 percent from 2020-2030.
+The US Bureau of Labor Statistics forecasts epidemiologist jobs to grow by 19 percent between 2023 and 2033.

 The following are some job titles that may be held by those with a public health degree in epidemiology.